Doit: the goodest python task-runner you never heard of

 So I kept at it.

-Despite the numerous quirks of this little tool, it has less dark corners than the competition, and was consistently a boost to each project I introduced it to.
+Despite the numerous quirks of this little tool, it has fewer dark corners than the competition and was consistently a boost to each project I introduced it to.
 Cost was minimal.
-Colleagues picked it up without much fuzz.
+Colleagues picked it up without much fuss.

 It didn't win a prize for the most amazing tool in the world.